 Youth (age 11 and younger)

-Spanish (age 17 and younger)
+Spanish-Language Youth (age 12 and younger)

 There are three cash prizes awarded in each category.
 The Readers’ Choice awards are voted upon by readers via an online judging site; the Judges’ Choice and runner-up awards are decided upon by a group of judges.
 The top six short stories in each category will be published in an anthology by Chapbook Press, which will include a foreword by this year’s celebrity author.

 Judges will award one writer a slot in Johnathan Rand’s 2022 Author Quest writing camp for kids ages 10-13.